 Radioactive decay.
 The amount of material decays exponentially (the rate is measured by the half-life - the time it takes for half of what is left to decay).

-- 2. Exponential growth is extremely rapid, and hence is destabilizing.
+2. Exponential growth is extremely rapid, and hence is destabilizing.
 This is one of the underlying causes behind financial crises (such as the Credit Crunch, or Crash of 2008).
-The wonder is that the financial world is as stable as it is, most of the time. - 3.
-Possibly for this reason, there were religious prohibitions on lending money at interest 'usury', as the (Christian, Catholic) Church called it in the Middle Ages (there are still such reservations in parts of the Islamic world).
-But: - 4.
+The wonder is that the financial world is as stable as it is, most of the time.

+3. Possibly for this reason, there were religious prohibitions on lending money at interest - 'usury', as the (Christian, Catholic) Church called it in the Middle Ages (there are still such reservations in parts of the Islamic world).
+But: 4.
 Without the inducement of interest, it is difficult to justify taking the risk of lending money.
-Without lending to finance investment and business activity, credit dries up, business activity slows down and the economy shrinks (as recently).
+Without lending to finance investment and business activity, credit dries up, business activity slows down and the economy shrinks (as in the decade since the Crash of 2008).